-Scripture, on the other hand, affirms that it is Jesus Christ Himself who atones for sin.
-Atonement for sin does not involve our suffering in addition to what He has done on our behalf.
-Christ's work on the cross has ensured that we obtain redemption and the forgiveness of sin.
-It was done "by His own blood" (Hebrews 9:12), without any suffering on our part.
-Suffering can result in one being conformed to Christ, but does not have value in the sense of making amends for wrongdoing.
+Contrary to Catholic belief, Scripture affirms that it is Jesus Christ Himself who atones for sin.
+This does not involve our suffering in addition to what He has done for our sakes.
+Christ's work on the cross has ensured that we obtain redemption and the forgiveness of sins.
+It was accomplished "by His own blood" (Hebrews 9:12), without reference to any suffering on our part.
+While suffering can result in being conformed to Christ, it should not be considered as having redemptive value or making amends for wrongdoing.

-Scripture does not bring together our pain and suffering with the shed blood of Christ in the manner of making atonement.
-It only speaks of His blood in the context of His suffering for our sins (Hebrews 9:26-28; 13:12; 1 John 1:7; Revelation 5:9).
-He alone took that burden from us.
-Any other atoning work is thus rendered unnecessary.
-There is nothing we can offer that has redemptive significant for ourselves or other people.
-Psalm 49:7 tells us that, "No one can redeem the life of another or give to God a ransom for them."
+Nowhere in Scripture is our pain and suffering said to be brought together with the shed blood of Christ to make atonement.
+The New Testament speaks of His blood only in the context of His suffering for our sins (Hebrews 9:26-28; 13:12; 1 John 1:7; Revelation 5:9).
+He alone took that burden from us, rendering any other potential atoning work unnecessary.
+Psalm 49:7 tells us, "No one can redeem the life of another or give to God a ransom for them."

-Regarding the text from 2 Corinthians, hardship for preaching the gospel resulted in it being shared and exemplified to the Christians dwelling at Corinth.
-Suffering can produce comfort and hope in God, which can be shared with other people.
+2 Corinthians refers to hardship for preaching the gospel, which resulted in it being shared and exemplified to the Christians in Corinth.
+Suffering can produce comfort and hope in God, as one can relate to the situations of other people.
+This does not imply that our sufferings carry meritorious value in Christ.

-Regarding the text from Galatians, we are identified with Christ but that does not mean our sufferings have any merit in regard to our justification before God.
-Paul speaks of his own life as if it were the life of Christ itself.
-He speaks on a personal level about Christ loving him and dying for him.
-He shows appreciation and lives out his life in view of that reality.
+The passage in Galatians identifies believers with Christ, this does not mean that their sufferings have any merit in regard to justification before God.
+Paul speaks of his own life as if it were the life of Christ Himself, showing his appreciation and living out his life in view of Christ's love and sacrifice for him.

 Redemptive suffering is unbiblical.